nmeyering/colorgrid/README.md

 My interpretation of a fun little puzzle game by 'Flood-It!' by Google/LabPixies.
 Color the board uniformly in as little moves as possible.

-But really, a is worth a thousand words:
+But really, a picture is worth a thousand words:
 ![picture](https://dl.dropbox.com/u/16799272/colorgrid.gif)

 ###Requirements